Newcomers to Canada

 The definition of taxable Canadian property changed on March 5, 2010.
 As a result, property that was considered taxable Canadian property when you became a non-resident may no longer be considered taxable Canadian property when you return to Canada.
 If this is the case, special rules may apply.
 For more information, go to Individuals – Leaving or entering Canada and non-residents or contact the CRA.

-The election to unwind may result in the reduction or elimination of the tax owing for the gain from the previously reported deemed disposition of property on emigration.
-If you make this election, and you had previously elected to defer payment of the tax owing on the income from the deemed disposition, some or all of the security you may have provided may be returned to you.
+An election to unwind may result in reducing or eliminating the amount of tax owing on a gain from a previously reported deemed disposition of property on emigration.
+If you make this election and you had previously elected to defer payment of the tax owing on the income from the deemed disposition, some or all of the security that you may have provided may be returned to you.

-You can make this election by sending your request in writing on or before your filing due date for the year you re-establish Canadian residency for income tax purposes to the address indicated at Where to mail your documents.
+You can make this election by sending a written request on or before your filing due date for the year that you re-establish Canadian residency for income tax purposes.
+Send the request to the address indicated at Where to mail your documents.
 You must also include a list of the properties you own and the FMV of each property this election applies to.

 Previously deferred tax

-Even if you lived in Canada for only part of the year, you may have to file an Income Tax and Benefit Return.
+Even if you lived in Canada for only part of the year, you may have to file a 2023 Income Tax and Benefit Return if you:

 - have to pay tax for the year